The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 • Where did their energy shift?

-• What weren’t they saying that mattered?
+• What were they not saying that mattered?

 The Neuroscience of Why You Can’t Listen (It’s Not Your Fault)

-• Planning your brilliant response
+• Planning your response

 • Judging their perspective